qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted/porting_from2.rst

 .. code-block:: python

-    from PySide2.QtWidgets import QApplication...
+    from PySide2.QtWidgets import QApplication
     from PySide2 import QtCore

 needs to be changed to:

 .. code-block:: python

-    from PySide6.QtWidgets import QApplication...
+    from PySide6.QtWidgets import QApplication
     from PySide6 import QtCore